Non-Invasive-Bioelectronics-Lab/Autoencoder/README.md

 # Autoencoder
 Autoencoder Deep Learning model for EEG artifact removal in Android smartphone

+The EEG dataset (preprocessed) and the Python code is in "Main" branch.

-The Android Studio project is in "Master" Branch
+The Android Studio project is in "Master" branch.